Three Shepherds Cheese - Celebrating 26 years of teaching cheesemaking!

 Class includes everything necessary to make a variety of cheeses, breakfast on Saturday, Sunday and Monday, lunches on Saturday and Sunday, happy hours each evening, and a cheesemaking manual complete with recipes.

-As a special for the 2023 class, there will be a wine and cheese tasting Saturday evening before dining at Burlingame Restaurant, and a pizza-making class and craft brew tasting at First Love Brewing Monday before departure!
+As a special for the 2024 class, there will be a class dinner at Burlingame Restaurant, and a pizza-making class and craft brew tasting at First Love Brewing Monday before departure!

 Review from our 2020 Florida Cheesemaking Class!